strega-nil/style/guide.md

 ### Doc comments

-Only use inner doc comments (`//!` and `/*!`) to write module level documentation.
+Only use inner doc comments (`//!` and `/*!`) to write module-level documentation.

 ### Attributes

-Put each attribute on it's own line, indented to the indentation of its item.
+Put each attribute on its own line, indented to the indentation of its item.
 In the case of inner attributes (`#!`), indent it to the inner indentation (the indentation of the item + 1).